Other health problems

 Lymphoma in cats: life expectancy

-It is said that a good protocol of chemotherapy, most patients survive more than a year.
+It is said that with a good protocol of chemotherapy, most patients survive more than a year.
 Around 25% of feline patients may survive 2 years.
+These statistics highlight the advancements in veterinary oncology, but continuous research is crucial for improving survival rates further.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.